joeax/LearnAI-DesigningandArchitectingIntelligentAgents/03-luis/1_session.md

 A LUIS app is usually centered around a domain-specific topic.
 For example, you may have a travel app that performs booking of tickets, flights, hotels, and rental cars.
 Another app may provide content related to exercising, tracking fitness efforts and setting goals.

 Language Understanding (LUIS) provides prebuilt domains, which are prebuilt sets of intents and entities that work together for domains or common categories of client applications.
 The prebuilt domains have been pre-trained and are ready for you to add to your LUIS app.
 You can find a full list of the prebuilt domains [here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-reference-prebuilt-domains).
-The intents and entities in a prebuilt domain are fully customizable once you've added them to your app - you can train them with utterances from your system, so they work for your users.
+The intents and entities in a custom domain are fully customizable once you've added them to your app - you can train them with utterances from your system, so they work for your users.
 You can use an entire prebuilt domain as a starting point for customization, or just borrow a few intents or entities from a prebuilt domain.

 The intents and entities in a prebuilt domain work best together.
 It's better to combine intents and entities from the same domain when possible.
 A best practice is to use related intents from the same domain.
 For example, if you are customizing the MakeReservation intent in the Places domain, then select the Cancel intent from the Places domain instead of the Cancel intent in the Events or Utilities domains.